 Kashyap has been to Cannes many times – he told us with 10 films back in 2016.
 (See that interview here).
 That time he came with ‘Raman Raghav 2.0’ – a crime caper and is best known for his film ‘Gangs of Wasseypur’ which premiered in Cannes in 2012 – and as one of the backers of the international hit, ‘The Lunchbox’ which enjoyed its world premiere the following year in 2013.

 ACV’s Brigitte Lenore Kerackian met Kashyap at a private mini-festival, the French Riviera Film Festival (May 20-21) at the Eden Hotel, in the town.

 Organisers presented Kashyap with a Special Industry Excellence award – they presented Nawazuddin Siddiqui with the same award last year.

 Last night, Sailesh Ram, editor of www.asianculturevulture.com saw ‘The Zone of Interest’ and it left a very profound mark on him.
-British director Jonathan Glazer has only done a handful of films (if that) but this in artist in very clear and precise zone and it should be admired for that alone.
+British director Jonathan Glazer has only done a handful of films (if that) but this is in artist in very clear and precise phase and it should be admired for that alone.